jbendtsen/tiny-android-template/readme.md

 # Tiny Android Template

-*For Android projects written in Java, using the latest AndroidX libraries*
+*For Android projects written in Kotlin and/or Java, using the latest AndroidX libraries*

 Requirements:
 - Java Development Kit (JDK)
+- *optional* Kotlin Compiler
 - Android SDK
 - 7-Zip
 - Bash & Perl (Cygwin/MSYS if on Windows)